Merlin Nomad Jacket Review – 800 Miles Later

 Rear zipped vents, aid ventilation – Image: Merlin Bike Gear

-Overall the jacket is more breathable than other waxed cotton motorcycle jackets I’ve owned.
+Overall, the jacket is more breathable than other waxed cotton motorcycle jackets I’ve owned.
 Those jackets can sometimes feel like they’re cooking me slowly on a warm day.

 An easily missed though considerate feature is the padded neckline constructed of softer inner material with leather trim.
 It removes any potential collar chaffing.
 It’s these little things that make the difference on a road trip.